CATL (Contemporary Amperex Technology Co. Limited)

 Brunp Recycling and Circular Economy

 CATL's subsidiary Brunp Recycling, acquired in 2015, processes battery manufacturing scrap and end-of-life batteries to recover cobalt, lithium, nickel, and manganese.
-Brunp is one of the world's largest battery recyclers, with a processing capacity exceeding 300,000 tonnes annually.
-The company claims to recover over 99.3 percent of cobalt and nickel from processed batteries.
+Brunp is a major battery recycler; processing capacity and recovery-rate claims should be checked against the latest CATL or Brunp disclosures before reuse.

 Brunp's recycling operations serve a dual purpose.
 First, they reduce CATL's dependency on primary mineral supply, including DRC cobalt, by providing a secondary source of battery-grade materials.
 Second, they position CATL to capture value from the growing volume of retired EV batteries that will enter the waste stream over the coming decade.
 However, at current battery deployment rates, recycled material can supply only a fraction of CATL's total mineral needs.
 Primary extraction, including from DRC sources, will remain essential to CATL's operations for at least the next 10 to 15 years.